Introduction

 Pot odds and implied odds

-Calculating the potential profitability of continuing in the hand based on the size of the pot, the cost of calling or raising, and the likelihood of improving your hand.
+Calculate the potential profitability of continuing in the hand based on the pot size, the cost of calling or raising, and the likelihood of improving your hand.

 Bluffing and deception